History of rugby union: Schism between the Football Association and rugby football

-The formation of the first rugby union
+Formation of the first rugby union

 (Left): The Last Scrimmage by Edwin Buckman depicting a rugby scrum, as published on The Illustrated London News in 1871; (right): Inscription in memory of Rugby Football Union foundation in London where Pall Mall restaurant stood.

 On 4 December 1870, Edwin Ash of Richmond and Benjamin Burns of Blackheath published a letter in The Times suggesting that "those who play the rugby-type game should meet to form a code of practice as various clubs play to rules which differ from others, which makes the game difficult to play."
 On 26 January 1871, a meeting attended by representatives from 21 clubs was held in London at the Pall Mall restaurant.

 The 21 clubs and schools (all from London or the Home Counties) attended the meeting: Addison, Belsize Park, Blackheath (represented by Burns and Frederick Stokes the latter becoming the first captain of England), Civil Service, Clapham Rovers, Flamingoes, Gipsies, Guy's Hospital, Harlequins, King's College, Lausanne, The Law Club, Marlborough Nomads, Mohicans, Queen's House, Ravenscourt Park, Richmond, St Paul's, Wellington College, West Kent, and Wimbledon Hornets.
 The one notable omission was the Wasps who "In true rugby fashion … turned up at the wrong pub, on the wrong day, at the wrong time and so forfeited their right to be called Founder Members".

 As a result of this meeting, the Rugby Football Union (RFU) was founded.
 Algernon Rutter was elected as the first president of the RFU and Edwin Ash was elected as treasurer.
 Three lawyers, who were Rugby School alumni (Rutter, Holmes and L.J.
 Maton), drew up the first laws of the game; these were approved in June 1871.

+These laws were then taken up as the founding or very early rules of the Scottish FU (1873), Southern RFU (1874) in Australia, the Intercollegiate FA (1876) in America, the Welsh FU (1881), the original Canadian RFU (1882) and the first of the various provincial bodies in New Zealand (including Canterbury RFU) and what became South Africa (Western Province RFU).